Memorable Manitobans: Charles Midwinter (1851-1939)

 Midwinter raised poultry and won prizes at agricultural shows in the USA and eastern Canada.
-He was an enthusiastic garden and curler, being one of the original stockholders in the Elmwood Curling Club.
-He died at Winnipeg on 4 June 1939 and was buried in St. John’s Cemetery.
-He is commemorated by Midwinter Avenue in Winnipeg.
+He was an enthusiastic garden and curler, being one of the original stockholders in the Elmwood Curling Club (President, 1915-1916, 1928-1929).

 “Charles Midwinter is dead,” Winnipeg Free Press, 5 June 1939, page 29.

 Obituary [Marjorie Grace Walton], Winnipeg Free Press, 23 February 1993, page 37.